KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

       :align: left
       :alt: Add track(s)

-   You can specify the number of tracks for a new project in :menuselection:`Menu --> Settings --> Configure Kdenlive` in the :ref:`Project Defaults <configure_project_defaults>` tab.
+   You can specify the number of tracks for a new project in :menuselection:`Menu --> Settings --> Configure Kdenlive` in the :doc:`Project Defaults</getting_started/configure_kdenlive/configuration_project_defaults>` tab.

 .. rst-class:: clear-both